 The Melitta Caffeo CI has an exceptionally good balance between price and performance!

 The dual bean chambers are very handy.
 I can choose which of the two kinds of espresso I want to use.
 Until now, I hadn’t found that feature on any machine in this price class.

 The Melitta Caffeo CI isn’t especially loud, but it is also not very quiet.
 It’s just average.

 The plastic milk container is quite large.
 Whether you like the size or not definitely comes down to personal preferences, though.
 This container has an advantage over insulated stainless-steel containers because you can easily see how much milk is left over through its plastic sides.
-Additionally, the milk foam system works excellently, quickly giving the foam a fine texture.
+Additionally, the milk froth system works excellently, quickly giving the froth a fine texture.

 I’ve had experiences with machines that were significantly more expensive, but more difficult to use.
 Plus, at 5.5 inches (14 centimeters), the spout is nice and high.

 You will have to adjust some settings before making espresso because the factory presets are not that great (see below for more info).
 Once you’ve done that, you will get some really good results.
 Based on my experience, I can recommend the Melitta Caffeo CI.
 You can check the current price here on Amazon.co.uk.